Get your

 Yes, Peru is considered an affordable destination for many travellers.
 It offers a range of options to suit various budgets, especially compared to Western countries.

-However, be aware of higher prices during peak seasons like festivals.
+However, be aware of higher prices during peak seasons, such as festivals.

 Buy your soles now